 It’s safe to say that Hialeah Hospital’s target audience should be this 94% of Spanish speakers.
 The ad is also placed in the middle of Hialeah.

 The problem is, “Hialeahns” are likely not to understand the ad – even translated.
 So, maybe they aren’t targeting them at all.
 It could be a part of a plan to cater to a younger or English-speaking audience.
 The youngest millennial at this point in time is 23 and likely not to have back pain.
 The purpose of this ad literally keeps me up at night as I try to figure it out.

 Postmates – When your only food allergy is cooking food.
 Postmate it.

 This one was near the Biscayne area and probably in other parts of the country.
 It gets an honorable mention for also being hilarious.

-Theres always talk about how millennials cant cook or hate to cook.
-Young professionals also struggle to make a meal after work, especially if it’s for more than one person.
+There’s always talk about how millennials can cook or hate to cook.
+Young professionals also struggle to find the time to make a meal after work, especially if it’s for more than one person.

 Air Around the Clock – Your wife is hot.
 Better get your A/C fixed.

 And I couldn’t finish the inaugural A[d]s Seen in Miami post without this one.
 I’ve seen this everywhere in South Florida, then I googled it and realized how popular this ad is.
 People love it.
 It’s even ended up on meme pages, so you can say it’s gone viral.

 I’m a sucker for tongue-in-cheek humor.
 This raunchy ad makes me smile every time I pass it.
 Imagine being at the roundtable discussion for this marketing campaign.